Breast cancer screening: Breast density

 Breasts are made up of breast tissue, connective tissue, and adipose (fat) tissue.
-The amount of each of the three types of tissue varies from woman to woman.
-Breast density is a measurement of relative amounts of these three tissues in a woman's breasts, as determined by their appearance on an X-ray image.
-Breast and connective tissues are radiographically denser (they produce a brighter white on an X-ray) than adipose tissue on a mammogram, so a woman with more breast tissue and/or more connective tissue is said to have greater breast density.
+The amount of each of the three types of tissue varies from person to person.
+Breast density is a measurement of relative amounts of these three tissues in breasts, as determined by their appearance on an X-ray image.
+Breast and connective tissues are radiographically denser (they produce a brighter white on an X-ray) than adipose tissue on a mammogram, so a person with more breast tissue and/or more connective tissue is said to have greater breast density.
 Breast density is assessed by mammography and expressed as a percentage of the mammogram occupied by radiologically dense tissue (percent mammographic density or PMD).
 About half of middle-aged women have dense breasts, and breasts generally become less dense as they age.
 Higher breast density is an independent risk factor for breast cancer.
 Further, breast cancers are difficult to detect through mammograms in women with high breast density because most cancers and dense breast tissues have a similar appearance on a mammogram.
 As a result, higher breast density is associated with a higher rate of false negatives (missed cancers).
 Because of the importance of breast density as a risk indicator and as a measure of diagnostic accuracy, automated methods have been developed to facilitate assessment and reporting for mammography, and tomosynthesis.